ZenithVal/OSCLeash/README.md

 # Config
-After running OSCleash at least once, an OSCLeash.json file will be generated. <br>
+After running OSCleash at least once, a `Config.json` file will be generated.

-The default install location of OSCLeash is `%LocalAppData%\Programs\OSCLeash` <br>
+This configuration file will be located at `%LocalAppData%\Programs\OSCLeash\Config.json` (Windows), `$XDG_CONFIG_HOME/OSCLeash/Config.json` (Linux), or `$HOME/.config/OSCLeash/Config.json` (Linux, fallback).
+The `OSCLEASH_CONFIG_PATH` environment variable can be used to override the default config location.

-You can open the json file in your favorite text editor and fine tune your OSCLeash.
+You can open the `Config.json` file in your favorite text editor to fine tune your OSCLeash.

 <details><summary>Table of Configation settings</summary>